 - Mentorship from a sociology faculty on an academic or service-learning project related to human rights and social justice

-- A short presentation of your work at the end of the year
+- Present your work at the end of the year

 Who is eligible?